 Investors should carefully consider the investment objectives, risks, charges and expenses of a money market fund before investing.
-The prospectus contains this and other information about the money market fund company's website.
+The prospectus contains this and other information about the money market fund.
+To obtain a prospectus, contact your Financial Advisor or visit the money market fund company's website.
 Please read the prospectus carefully before investing.